 - Genetically engineering those cells to express cancer-specific chimeric antigen receptors (CARs)

 - Expanding the quantity of those cells in the laboratory (called “ex vivo expansion”)

 - Re-infusing the modified cells into the patient in order to selectively attack cancer cells

 CAR-T for Leukemia and Lymphoma

 Cancer is a silent killer.
 Too often, it has devastating results, because the cells in the human body are not adept at killing it.
 This is the case with T cells, human immune cells whose responsibility is to fight invasion and disease.
-These cells, also known as T lymphocytes – a special type of white blood cell – are not always able to recognize and eliminate cancer.
-A potential new solution may be CAR-T cell therapy.

 As the Cancer Treatment Centers of America points to CAR-T treatment as a novel way to treat cancer, it could drastically alter the medical outlook for both children and adults.
 These patients would otherwise be without the possibility of a cure.